Quicksand (American band)

+Quicksand has cited various bands as influences, including Fugazi, Jane's Addiction, Helmet, My Bloody Valentine, Cocteau Twins, Wire, and Public Enemy.

 History

 Formation (1990)

 The musicians who would come to form Quicksand had their roots in the New York Hardcore scene.
 Frontman/guitarist Walter Schreifels, the main creative force behind the Gorilla Biscuits and bassist for Youth of Today, assembled the band's lineup from his dissolved Moondog project.
 Guitarist Tom Capone had founded Long Island's Beyond (releasing a demo and LP via Combined Effort Records) and had previously played in Bold, writing their album Looking Back.
 Drummer Alan Cage had been in the experimental hardcore band Burn and played with Capone in Beyond.
 Bassist Sergio Vega arrived from the short lived Collapse and a later incarnation of Absolution.

 Major releases, touring, and breakup (1990–1995)

 Quicksand released the 4-track EP Quicksand through hardcore independent label Revelation Records six weeks after their formation.
 The band performed at club venues and rose to touring North America and Europe with Helmet, Fugazi, Rage Against the Machine, Anthrax, and White Zombie.
-Their exposure led to the band signing a record deal with major label Polydor Records in 1992, subsequently becoming the first post-hardcore band to do so.
+Their exposure led to the band signing a record deal with major label Polydor Records in 1992, thereby becoming the first post-hardcore band to do so.
 The label issued Quicksand's first full-length album, Slip on February 9, 1993, with "Dine Alone" being their first single.
 The album also featured two tracks that were re-recorded from the "Quicksand" EP ("Omission" and "Unfulfilled").
 The following year saw the band tour the United States with The Offspring, performing 250 live shows to support the album.
+By 1995, the album had sold around 100,000 copies.

 On February 28, 1995, they released their latter, more successful album Manic Compression on Island Records and later that year rejoined The Offspring on their European tour.
 Manic Compression reached No. 135 on the Billboard 200 Chart and No. 9 on the Heatseakers Chart and garnered Quicksand an invitation to the first Vans Warped Tour.
-Unfortunately, internal conflict and the stresses of constant touring led to the band's break-up at the height of their success on October 12, 1995, following a show in Hollywood, California.
+However, internal conflicts and the stresses of constant touring led to the band's break-up at the height of their popularity on October 12, 1995, following a show in Hollywood, California.